 On the sides are two fountains with gigantic basins of granite next to which on both the left and right hand sides are two disks of marble that mark in the pavement the two flames of the oval.
 Seen from this point, the four rows of columns look like one single row.
 The arcade connects with the façade of the basilica thanks to it's two lateral wings that form the second square.

 The fact that the two wings diverge instead of being parallel softens the perception of distance and makes the façade seem closer, almost looking directly over the square.
-In the right hand side corridor, is the entrance to the Palazzo Apostolico that passes by the Scala Regia, the flight of stairs that represents Bernini's work.
+In the right hand side corridor, is the entrance of Palazzo Apostolico that passes by the Scala Regia, the flight of stairs that represents Bernini's work… The wonders offered by the city are so much that we always propose our 2-days Rome guided tours.

 The square has been designed as an imposing background where the pope during solemn ceremonies celebrates mass.
 An army of statues; saints, martyrs, popes and founders of religious orders, a total of 140, give a warm welcome to pilgrims.
 Coats of arms and inscriptions remember the figure of pope Alessandro VII (1655-1667), the instigator of this imposing complex.